1940 Mandatory Palestine v Lebanon football match: Aftermath

+Post-match

 The Palestine Post described the match as "rather one-sided" and stated it had not lived up to expectations, with the home side both physically and technically superior.
 In general, it wrote, the Palestine team played efficiently throughout the whole game; exceptions being the two full-backs (Shalomzon and Dvorin), who were not deemed up to par in the second half.
 Despite the scoreline, Palestinian goalkeeper Mizrahi had been kept busy.
 With his two goals, captain Werner Kaspi became the first player of the Israel national team (Mandatory Palestine's successor) to score a brace.
 Following the game, commentators expressed surprise regarding coach Arthur Baar's decision to exclude Peri Neufeld from the match, given that he was one of "Palestine's most prominent players at the time".

 Although the Palestinian forwards scored five goals between them, Lebanese goalkeeper Sayad made many saves, several "brilliantly", and played very well; "[t]he goals that did get past him would have beaten any custodian", the Post wrote.
 HaBoker added: "The Lebanese goalkeeper doesn't bear any responsibility for the five goals and he's not to blame for them".
 Lebanon's front line was their "weakest link", the Post continued, with centre-forward Cordahi and outside-right Jaroudi being the only two "up to international standard".
 Although Lebanon's midfield was not "very effective", their back line played particularly well, especially Yeghishe Darian at right-back.

 After the game, Palestinian fans enthusiastically waited outside the locker room to greet the players.
 The last two players to come out of the stadium were Dvorin, who supported his injured teammate Fuchs.
 Both walked to the Hadassah Hospital for Fuchs to receive treatment.
 The match generated approximately 180 Palestinian pounds in revenue, with the LFA receiving 100 pounds.
 The two coaches agreed for another friendly match, to be held in Beirut, Lebanon, in 1941.
 However, the match never came to fruition.
 LFA president Jamil Sawaya, who had led the Lebanese delegation, expressed dissatisfaction with the performance of referee John Blackwell, stating that he was "not up to standards".
 Sawaya also emphasized that the trip was not solely for the match but also to visit Palestine, a country he referred to as a "sister nation".
 The Lebanese team returned to Beirut the following morning due to work obligations.